Trinity-data-store/Trinity/README.md

 bash scripts/setup_one_node.sh
 ```

+The script has been recently tested on Ubuntu 20.04.

 To run a distributed setup, execute the setup scripts on all client and storage nodes, or:

 ```bash